-- Staff induction for new staff and casual staff members occurs upon entry to the school. - Staff members are provided with a Staff Induction by an Executive member.
-This induction addresses

-- the School's Anti-bullying Plan, reporting procedures for incidents of bullying and the role of teachers and other staff members in addressing issues of bullying. - Staff are provided with a Staff or Casual Teacher's Handbook outlining the Discipline Policy, Antibullying Plan and Anti-bullying Procedures. - The Principal speaks to new Executive staff when they commence at the school, as part of the induction process.
+- Staff induction for new staff and casual staff members occurs upon entry to the school. - Staff members are provided with a Staff Induction by an executive member.
+This induction addresses the School's Anti-bullying Plan, reporting procedures for incidents of bullying and the role of teachers and other staff members in addressing issues of bullying. - Staff are provided with a Staff Handbook outlining the Discipline Policy, Anti-bullying Plan and Antibullying Procedures. - The Principal speaks to new Executive staff when they commence at the school, as part of the induction process.